Atlanta Tire Tread Separation Lawyers

 It’s a situation no driver should have to face, though, because it’s not the inevitable result of wear and tear.
 It’s the result of tire manufacturing defects and there are things manufacturers can do to make tires safer.
 Tire manufacturers may be held responsible when their tires fail to stay together during normal use.

-Our Georgia tire tread separation attorneys have extensive experience holding manufacturers accountable for products that put consumers at risk.
+Our Atlanta, GA tire tread separation attorneys have extensive experience holding manufacturers accountable for products that put consumers at risk.
 We have a proven record of successful results, securing top-dollar verdicts and settlements for our clients in cases resulting in serious injuries and wrongful death.

 Tread separation can be caused by poor adhesion due to inferior adhesives or contaminants introduced during the bonding process.
 It can result from air trapped between the layers of the tire.
 Oxidation of the metal parts could also be a problem.

-If you were injured or a loved one was killed in a fatal truck accident, contact Butler Prather LLP, or call (800) 242-2962 to schedule a free case evaluation.
+If you were injured or a loved one was killed in an Atlanta fatal tire tread separation accident, contact Butler Prather LLP, or call (800) 242-2962 to schedule a free case evaluation.